Why Every Website Revamp Should Begin with A Journey

 - WHO ARE YOU?
 What do you sell?
 How are you different?
 Why should you be trusted?

 - WHAT DO VISITORS NEED TO KNOW?
-What questions do visitors need answered when first meeting you?
+What questions do visitors need to be answered when first meeting you?
 How would they know if they qualify or are a good fit for your service?

 - WHAT IS THEIR FIRST STEP?
-Is it to sell a product or service on the spot, accelerate the sales process, facilitate a first step?
+Is it to sell a product or service on the spot, accelerate the sales process, facilitate the first step?
 What would you like visitors to do on your site?
-What is the bare minimum, first step and ideal action you would like every visitor to take before leaving your website?
+What are the bare minimum, first step, and ideal action you would like every visitor to take before leaving your website?
 If they don’t call or email you, what half-step could they take to engage but not commit to contacting you (e.g. download a checklist, case studies, etc.)?

 - WHO ELSE?
 Before your company existed, how else would a customer’s problem be addressed?
 Who else would they have considered a solution to their problems?
 (Alternative solutions may or may not be in the same category, so be realistic and think broadly).

 - NOW WHAT?
 After a visitor leaves your site, what is supposed to happen?
 What should visitors expect from you and what do you expect from them?